KNJ/nore/README.md

 ## Overview

 Nore is simple CSS framework for responsive web design, adopting concepts of the fluid grid and media queries.
+You can also see [Japanese full documentation](http://wazly.net/app/nore).

 ## Getting Started